 Sometime, yes!
 Other times, no. Yogurt is often made from dairy (cow’s milk, specifically), and dairy-based yogurts are not vegan.
 However, dozens of vegan yogurt brands have sprouted into existence and you can now find a variety of vegan yogurts at most grocery stores!

 Vegan yogurt can be made from a variety of ingredients.
 The most popular base seems to be coconut, and for good reason!
 Due to its high fat content, coconut makes an excellent base for vegan yogurt.
-Almond, oat, cashew, and soy are also common ingredients for crafting creamy, dairy-free yogurt.
-One brand, Lavva, uses the Pili nut along with coconut and cassava to make their vegan yogurt!
+But don’t worry, coconut-haters.
+There are lots of other plant-based yogurt bases too!

 One of the beautiful things about yogurt is the variety of ways in which it can be enjoyed.
 While yogurt is often thought of a breakfast food or snack, it can actually be an incredible secret ingredient!
 Because of its high fat content and tangy taste, yogurt is ideal for adding to a variety of recipes.